-Duck-and-Roll Reentry- When the canoe has a middle section free of thwarts and portage yoke, the duck-and-roll reentry works best.
+Duck-and-Roll Reentry-When the canoe has a middle section free of thwarts and portage yoke, the duck-and-roll reentry works best.
 At the most open section of the middle of the canoe, place your hands inside the canoe, resting in the bilge.
 Straighten your arms so that the weight of your upper body rests on your hands and your waist is even with gunwale.
 Keep your head as low as possible and lean into the canoe.
 Push, kick, and lean forward until your hips are on top of the gunwale.
 Bend one arm and drop your shoulder toward the bottom of the boat.
 Then roll onto your back and swing your legs into the canoe.

-Do not push down on the gunwale at the point where you are entering you could swamp the boat.
 Arms-Across Reentry-This reentry technique can be used when the middle of the canoe is open or when entry must be made on the ends because the middle is blocked by equipment or thwarts and a portage yoke.
 First, grab the gunwale closest to you and bring your body up to the surface of the water.
 Lay as flat as possible on the surface with your feet behind you on top of the water.
 It is much easier to enter the canoe from this horizontal position rather than trying to pull up your body from below the water's surface in a vertical position.